IanSaunders/ultradaemon/docs/index.md

 #### Planning

- Planning went pretty much the same way as the Oner:
+ Planning went pretty much the same way as the ONER:

 1. Create a big spreadsheet with time predictions
 1. Break race up into four marathons